c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

-*   It’s possible to perform I/O operations on multiple sockets in one thread
+*   It’s possible to perform I/O operations on multiple descriptors in one thread

 Cons: